CodinPanGuin/CodinPanGuin/README.md

 <h1 align="center">Hi 👋, I'm CodinPanguin</h1>
-- **I like cats, and panguins and GNU/Linux based system**
+<p>I like cats, and panguins and GNU/Linux based system</p>
-- **As my daily driver I use arch linux based distro named "NewPancakeOs"** *we ain't talking about what happend to the old one*
+<p>As my daily driver I use arch linux based distro named "NewPancakeOs" (we ain't talking about what happend to the old one)</p>

 </p>